Upcoming Exhibitions

 A native of St. Stephen, South Carolina, Leo Twiggs received his BA degree from Claflin University, studied at the Art Institute of Chicago, and received his MA degree from New York University, where he studied with the famed painter and muralist Hale Woodruff.
 He received his Doctorate in Art from the University of Georgia.
 He has exhibited over 75 one-person shows, and his work has received international recognition with exhibits at the Studio Museum in New York and US Embassies in Rome, Dakar, and Bern, Switzerland, among other venues.
 He has been widely published in textbooks and featured in several TV documentaries.
 “Most of my works have deep roots in my experiences growing up in the South, but my intent, as always, is to explore the human condition.
 It is this exploration, I believe, that makes art endearing and enduring.”, said Dr. Twiggs when asked about his art.

-The membership is invited to a member-exclusive preview of the exhibit on the evening of Thursday, June 4, 2026 from 5:00 to 7:00 pm.
-Enjoy exclusive early access to the exhibit, a glass of wine, and the finest hors d’oeuvres the museum has to offer.
+The public is invited the opening reception of the exhibit on the evening of Thursday, June 11, 2026 from 5:00 to 7:00 pm.